Tree independence number III. Thetas, prisms and stars: Amiability

 Assume that $I$ contains a clique of cardinality $d+1$.
 Then there exists $C\subseteq Y$ with $|C|=d+1$ and $p\in P$ such that $p \in P_y$ for every $y \in C$.
 Since $p\in P$ has fewer than $d$ neighbors in $C\subseteq Y$, it follows that there are at least two vertices $y,y'\in C\setminus N(p)$.
 Since $p\in P_y\cap P_{y'}$, it follows that $P\setminus \{p\}$ has two components, and each of $y$ and $y'$ has a neighbor in each component of $P\setminus \{p\}$.
 It follows that there are two paths $P_1$ and $P_2$ from $y$ to $y'$ with disjoint and anticomplete interiors contained in $P$.
 On the other hand, there is a path $R$ in $G$ from $y$ to $y'$ such that $P$ and $R^*$ are disjoint and anticomplete in $G$.
 It follows that $P_1,P_2$ and $R$ are pairwise internally disjoint and anticomplete.
 But now there is a theta in $G$ with ends $y,y'$ and paths $P_1, P_2, R$, a contradiction.

 We deduce that $I$ contains a stable set $S'$ of cardinality $3s$.
 From the definition of $I$, it follows that $(P,S')$ is an alignment.
-Hence, there exists $S\subseteq S'\subseteq Y$ with $|S|=s$ such that $(P,S)$ is a consistent alignment.
+Hence, since every vertex in $S'$ has one, two adjacent, or at least two non-adjacent neighbors in $P$, there exists $S\subseteq S'\subseteq Y$ with $|S|=s$ such that $(P,S)$ is a consistent alignment.
 This completes the proof of Lemma~\ref{lem:intervalgraph}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:amiable}] For every $x\in \poi$, let

 and let

 We will show that $\mca{C}_t$ is amiable with respect to $\sigma:\poi\rightarrow \poi$ as defined above.
 Let $x\in \poi$, let $G \in \mca{C}_t$ and let $(D_1,Y,D_2)$ be a $\sigma(x)$-trisection in $G$.
 Then $Y$ is a stable set of cardinality $3s(t+1)$, $D_1$ is a path in $G\setminus Y$ and every vertex in $Y$ has a neighbor in $D_1$.
 Moreover, since $G$ is $K_{1,t}$-free, no vertex in $D_1$ has $t$ or more neighbors in $Y$, and since $N(D_2)=Y$, it follows that for every two vertices $y,y'\in Y$, there is a path $R$ in $G$ from $y$ to $y'$ with $R^*\subseteq D_2$, and so $D_1$ and $R^*$ are disjoint and anticomplete in $G$.
 By Lemma~\ref{lem:intervalgraph}, there exists $S\subseteq Y$ with $|S|=s$ such that $(D_1,S)$ is a consistent alignment.